KUTlime/GitHub-Copilot-lecture/README.md

-# GitHub-Copilot-lecture
+# GitHub Copilot lecture
-A repo for my AI-accelerated .NET development by GitHub Copilot.
+> A repo for my AI-accelerated .NET development by GitHub Copilot.